René Binet (neo-fascist): Early life and communist activism

 René Valentin Binet was born on 16 October 1913 in Darnétal, Seine-Maritime.
 He became a communist sympathizer in high school after a trip to the Soviet Union.
 Aged 16 in 1930, Binet joined the French Communist Youth and became the secretary of its local Le Havre section, before getting expelled from that group in 1934 after he supported Jacques Doriot's ideas of "common front" (front unique).

 Binet then moved towards the Fourth International, joining Pierre Frank and Raymond Molinier around the journal La Commune.
 In March 1936, he became a founding member of the Internationalist Communist Party (PCI) along with Frank and Molinier, and was elected to the party's Central Committee.
-Binet was also a member the Le Havre employees trade union's council, but got expelled in February 1937 after he refused to follow the internal refereeing procedure.
+Binet was also a member of the Le Havre employees trade union's council, but got expelled in February 1937 after he refused to follow the internal refereeing procedure.

 When the PCI was dissolved in December 1938 in order to merge into the Workers and Peasants' Socialist Party (POSP), Binet withdrew from the group and continued his own journal, Le Prolétaire du Havre.
 His group sent an observer to the 3rd congress of the Internationalist Workers Party (POI) in January 1939, a rival organization of the PCI led by Pierre Naville and Jean Rous.
 In August 1939, Binet was arrested for distributing pacifist propaganda.
 He wrote in his memoirs that he felt hatred for the Soviet Union and the Jews during the period 1934–1939.